Commercial fire alarm systems

 The control panel – like the alarm and other components – can be battery powered, enabling it to operate wirelessly.

-Consider if your business needs a panel with remote access.
-If you spend a lot of time away from your premises, or if it’s unattended for long periods of time or overnight, for example, then this may be especially useful.
+Also, think about how the panel will be accessed – in person, or remotely as well?
+If you spend a lot of time away from your premises, or if it’s left unattended for long periods of time (overnight, for example), then remote access may be especially useful.

-4. What are the different types of fire alarm sounders?
+What are the different types of fire alarm sounders?

 A fire alarm sounder plays a noise or message to alert people when a fire alarm has been activated.

 There are several different types of sounders.
 Similar to alarms, sounders are available in the following formats: